- Purchase the complete Expat Arrivals India Guide (PDF)

 Internet speeds in India generally lag behind other large economies.
 Nevertheless, broadband usage is steadily growing and even though a relatively small percentage of the population has access to high speeds and fixed lines, this still translates to millions of people.
 Internet connectivity is unlikely to be a major concern for new arrivals in India.

 There are numerous companies and services to choose from, expats shouldn't have too much of a problem finding an internet service provider and fibre setup that suits them.
 Costs vary between companies and depend on the package, but they generally increase with download speeds and the amount of data being used, though uncapped packages are available.

 When out and about in big cities, expats will frequently come across free WiFi hotspots.
 Internet speeds can be slow, though.

 Mobile telephones are the most common form of communication in India, offering affordable packages and coverage in remote areas of the country.

 The largest operators in India include Airtel, Vodafone Idea, Reliance Jio and BSNL.
 While Jio seems to dominate in terms of 4G availability across the country, Airtel and Vodafone Idea tend to offer faster internet speeds using mobile data.

-Overall, India offers one of the world's lowest rates for mobile data, and expats will be happy that internet costs will not heavily burden their cost of living.
-Payment plans for cell phones can either be pre-paid or post-paid, but navigating the different available packages can be challenging.
-If at all unsure, locals can often give good recommendations.
+India offers one of the world's lowest rates for mobile data, and internet costs therefore bring down the overall cost of living.
+Payment plans for cellphones can either be pre-paid or post-paid, but navigating the different available packages can be challenging.
+If at all unsure, expats should consult the locals for recommendations.

 Postal service in India